 (4) If a covert search warrant for the target place or target vehicle has been issued in the 3 months prior to the application, a copy of it must be attached to the application.

-[Section 24 amended by No. 39 of 2015 s.
+[Section 24 amended: No. 39 of 2015 s.
 13.]

 25. Covert search warrant, procedure for applying for